davidsday/go-tdd/README.txt

 tests are skipped.
 I am not an old Golang hand, but this does not strike me as "[SUCCESS]".
 Especially if I am looking at a code base that is new to me, I don't want my tools reporting these situations as "[SUCCESS]".
-So in goTestParser I have incorporated a "Yellow Bar", message for situations which are not directly due to a failing test but which the developer should be aware of, as described above, thus providing that "marginally better go test experience" I mentioned above.
+So in go-tdd I have incorporated a "Yellow Bar", message for situations which are not directly due to a failing test but which the developer should be aware of, as described above, thus providing that "marginally better go test experience" I mentioned above.

-To accomplish this, goTestParser provides its own go test parser, written in golang, somewhat simpler than vim-go's and synchronous instead of asynchronous, which parses the 'go test -v -json' output and in turn, provides a further processed JSON structure which details for a small Vimscript what message, and in what color to deliver.
-It also provides to Vim a quickfix list of test failures and/or skipped tests which Vim loads for your use. goTestParser's synchronous invocation of 'go test -v -json -cover' has not really been noticeable in my use patterns.
+To accomplish this, go-tdd provides its own go test parser, written in golang, somewhat simpler than vim-go's and synchronous instead of asynchronous, which parses the 'go test -v -json' output and in turn, provides a further processed JSON structure which details for a small Vimscript what message, and in what color to deliver.
+It also provides to Vim a quickfix list of test failures and/or skipped tests which Vim loads for your use. go-tdd's synchronous invocation of
+'go test -v -json -cover' has not really been noticeable in my use patterns.
 I rarely see go test take more than a few hundredths of a second to complete even hundreds of tests.
 Most reported times are in the thousandths of seconds.

-I should point out that my goTestParser parser is simpler than vim-go's by a good margin.  vim-go bends over backwards to accomodate old Golang versions.
+I should point out that my go-tdd parser is simpler than vim-go's by a good margin.  vim-go bends over backwards to accomodate old Golang versions.
 Vim-go's code to accomplish launching go test asynchronously is over 16K long.  vim-go has code to parse stack traces for panics, I simply notify you that there was a panic.
-That is to say, if you need or value these things, you might well find goTestParser is not for you.
+That is to say, if you need or value these things, you might well find go-tdd is not for you.
 Though, I use it everyday though and have barely even noticed the differences.

 Suffice it to say, if there is a skipped, failed, or passed test, you will